Resumes and cover letters are essential marketing tools when applying for:

 The Job Exploration Guide

-Download this free Career Center publication, Job Exploration Guide, which helps you develop your marketing and professional communications package: résumé, cover letter, reference page, and email correspondence.
+Download this free Career Services Center publication, Job Exploration Guide, which helps you develop your marketing and professional communications package: résumé, cover letter, reference page, and email correspondence.
 This "how-to" guide includes many sample résumé.

 Visit RACC's Resume Target, which provides hundreds of sample résumés and resources on résumé writing and job searching.